Miro (wrestler): United States Champion (2014–2015)

 On November 3, Rusev gained his first professional wrestling championship and became the first Bulgarian-born champion in WWE history when he won the United States Championship from Sheamus in a post-Raw match that aired on the WWE Network and proceeded to defeat him in a rematch via count-out.
-At Survivor Series, Rusev competed in a 10-man Survivor Series match as part of Team Authority but he was eliminated from the match by countout.
-Rusev and Jack Swagger once again feuded in December, leading to Rusev successfully defending the United States Championship against Swagger at TLC.
-At the Royal Rumble, Rusev entered the Rumble match at number 15, eliminating six other contestants and placing second overall.
-At Fastlane, Rusev successfully defended the United States Championship in a bout with John Cena.
-Rusev lost the United States Championship to Cena in a rematch at WrestleMania 31 after a miscommunication with Lana, ending his reign at 146 days and marking his first pinfall loss on WWE's main roster.
+At Survivor Series on November 23, Rusev competed in a 10-man Survivor Series match as part of Team Authority but he was eliminated from the match by countout.
+Rusev and Jack Swagger once again feuded in December, leading to Rusev successfully defending the United States Championship against Swagger at TLC: Tables, Ladders & Chairs on December 14.
+At the Royal Rumble on January 25, 2015, Rusev entered the Royal Rumble match at number 15, eliminating six other contestants and placing second overall before being eliminated by Roman Reigns.
+At Fastlane on February 22, Rusev successfully defended the United States Championship in a bout with John Cena.
+Rusev lost the United States Championship to Cena in a rematch at WrestleMania 31 on March 29 after a miscommunication with Lana, ending his reign at 146 days and marking his first pinfall loss on WWE's main roster.